 Within Method's stock screens, a lot of information is displayed, and it is a common request to remove information not applicable from the screen.

-For example, in the below screenshot, all of the social media fields are not in use.
-If a company has no need for this information, they may decide on removing it from the view.
+For example, in the below estimate screenshot, the P.O.
+Number is not filled in.
+If your company has no need for this information, you may decide to remove it from the estimate.

 You could delete these fields from the screen, but there is a small problem: that field could be integral to an action.

 If the field is being used within an action, you will not be able to delete the field.
 You would need to go to the action which references the field, and alter the action.

 However, instead of deleting, you can hide it instead.
 You can hide fields, objects, and whole sections.

 When you hide a control, actions will still be able to reference it, but it will not show up on the screen.

 Hiding a control